Meticulous Planning. Diligent Preparation. Precise Execution.

 Fadullon Dizon Krul LLP applies these and other strategies when challenging foreclosure.
 Homeowners in Manhattan, Brooklyn, Queens, the Bronx, and Staten Island, as well as Nassau and Suffolk Counties, can count on the firm’s foreclosure defense lawyers to mount an effective defense.
 Contact us today.

-Think-Tank Solutions For Complicated Foreclosure Actions
+Think-Tank Solutions For Complicated NYC Foreclosure Actions

 The real estate attorneys at Fadullon Dizon Krul LLP, have created a think-tank environment and offer their clients multiple strategies and multifaceted legal solutions.
 By taking a holistic approach to every case, their foreclosure defense and commercial conflict or litigation strategies go above and beyond solving the immediate issues to also generate long-term solutions.
 In other words, if you are facing mortgage foreclosure, the firm’s attorneys will not only work to help you defend this action, but also try to keep it from happening again.